Take Analytics On the Go With Mobile Dashboards

 color of your widgets until your layout looks perfect.

-It might look something like this, but there are infinite options for how you can set it up.
+It could look something like this—there are infinite possibilities.
 Be creative!

 - Save the dashboard to save your layout.